JoururiChan/pcthmon/FEATURES.md

 * Catching all 26 Unown is worthwhile…
 * Move Reminder in the same house as the Move Deleter.
 (Code borrowed from TPP Anniversary Crystal, thanks to its developers graciously making [their source code](https://github.com/TwitchPlaysPokemon/tppcrystal251pub/) public.)
 * 21 move tutors throughout Johto and Kanto.
-* Falkner is in Dark Cave, encouraging you to beat Sprout Tower first.
+* Falkner is in Dark Cave, encouraging you to beat Autumn Tower first.
 * Photographing your Tohomon at the Cianwood Photo Studio once a day now makes it happier, like haircuts or massages.
 (No more GameBoy Printer support.)
 * The Mystery Gift girl in Goldenrod Dept. Store gives you a random Berry once a day.
 (No more Mystery Gift support.)
 * The Toho Seer is replaced by the Stats Judge.